Alston, Cumbria: Tourism

 Tourism is now an important source of income for the area.
 The largest attraction is a narrow-gauge railway and heritage centre at South Tynedale Railway.
 Alston and the surrounding area is part of the North Pennines Area of Outstanding Natural Beauty (AONB) and European Geopark.
 Alston is noted for its cobbled streets and 17th-century stone buildings.
 The area's mining heritage has been referenced for tourism purposes across the North Pennines.
 Nenthead Mines, at the nearby village of Nenthead, is a Scheduled Monument managed by volunteers.
 The Nenthead Mines Conservation Society hold regular open days where visitors can learn about the history of lead mining and take an underground tour of Carrs Mine.
 The Pennine Way, the UK's first National Trail, passes by the edge of Alston and the Sea to Sea Cycle Route (C2C) passes through the town.

 Shops and facilities

 Shops include a whole foods shop, a Co-op supermarket, a Spar convenience store, a shop selling hardware, a post office, an outdoor clothing shop, an organic bakery, a charity shop and a number of craft, gift and antique shops.

-There are four pubs in Alston, and the town also has a number of cafés, a food take-away, a specialist engraving company, two hotels, numerous B&Bs, two petrol stations, a gym, an estate agent and a hairdressers.
+There are four pubs in Alston, and the town also has a number of cafés, a food take-away, a specialist engraving company, two hotels, an independent youth hostel, numerous B&Bs, two petrol stations, a gym, an estate agent and a hairdressers.
 A once-popular fish and chip shop closed down in November 2022.

 The last remaining bank, Barclays, closed in December 2015.

-Steam trains on the narrow-gauge South Tynedale Railway run from April to October, offering a short journey through pleasant scenery.
+Steam trains on the narrow-gauge South Tynedale Railway run from April to October.